koodariPutti/koodariPutti/README.md

 ### Hi there 👋
 - 💬 I'm IT-student studying in Jyväskylä University, Finland
-- 🔭 I’m currently working on python projects
-- 🌱 I’m currently learning more python
-- 😄 Checout my projects
+- 😄 Checkout my projects

 <!--
 **koodariPutti/koodariPutti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.